About the Journal

 - the coherence of its analysis;

 - its ability to communicate to readers (grammar and style).

 We aim for a turn-around time of 6-12 months from submission to online publication.

 For authors who are requested by reviewers or editors to revise and resubmit their article it is mandatory to resubmit the article together with a documentation of the changes made according to the recommendations of reviewers or editors and to explain these changes.
 This statement will be provided to the reviewer together with the resubmitted article.
 Reviewers will receive all previous reviews in order to re-review resubmitted papers.
 Review results will be made available to the authors anonymously.

 Decisions on the acceptance of papers, revision of contributions, additional reviews or re-reviews and copy editing are made by the managing editors in agreement with the publisher.

 By submitting a contribution, the author(s) declare(s) that the article has – in full or in parts – not been published previously.
+All manuscripts will undergo a plagiarism check based on Crossref Similarity Check powered by iThenticate.
 CPoS accepts manuscripts which have been published as a working paper or on an archiving platform.
 The author(s) further declare(s) that the copyright lies with the author(s) and that all copyright-protected material is used with full consent of the copyright holder and is properly cited.

 CPoS is published on a continuous rolling basis.
 Articles are freely accessible online.
 Publication is free of charge for authors.
 Articles finally approved by the corresponding author and the managing editors will be published online.
 An annual printed full colour version is available for cooperating institutions and libraries and will be distributed at the beginning of the following year.